Stonehenge: Green light for tunnel plan

 Visitors to the stone circles in Wiltshire, southern England, frequently have to contend with lengthy queues of cars.
 Now the UK government has given the green light to £2 billion ($2.4 billion) plans to build a 1.8-mile tunnel under the site and widen the nearby highway.

-But despite backing from English Heritage and UNESCO, the scheme has enraged archeologists and academics who argue the tunnel and roadworks could destroy vital heritage.
+But despite backing from English Heritage, the scheme has enraged archeologists and academics who argue the tunnel and roadworks could destroy vital heritage.

 Light pollution at one end of the tunnel will obscure the view of sunset on the winter solstice -- one of the most important dates at Stonehenge -- when thousands gather to celebrate the shortest day of the year.

-Note: This article has been updated to clarify UNESCO's stance on the project.